• Home

 • Recipes

-You are here: Home / Food and Recipes / Holiday / Herb Roasted Root Vegetables
+You are here: Home / Food and Recipes / Holiday / Herb Roasted Root Vegetables Recipe

-Privacy Policy This post may contain affiliate links for products I recommend.
-If you purchase, I may earn a small commission at no cost to you.
+Privacy Policy This post may contain Amazon and other affiliate links.
+If you click and purchase, I may earn a small commission at no extra cost to you.

-October 8, 2012 by Rebecca Forstadt-Olkowski 2 Comments
+by Rebecca Forstadt-Olkowski 2 Comments

-The herb-roasted root vegetable recipe below includes a colorful mix of root vegetables and fresh herbs.
+The herb-roasted root vegetable recipe includes a colorful mix of root vegetables and fresh herbs.
 It’s a perfect side dish for Thanksgiving or a fall meal.

 Enjoy this recipe!